filenest/filenest/docs/_root/docs/contributing.md

 Filenest was initially created without any tests, because it was first designed for personal use.
-When I decided to turn it into an open-source project, I wanted to move quickly and publish it as fast as possible.
+When I decided to turn it into an open-source project, I wanted to move quickly and publish it as fast as possible to focus on my main project.

 Tests will be added incrementally, while the library is in beta.